sandyabhi/GoalSetterApp/README.md

 ### About the Project
 * It is a simple TODO list app.
-* If the user is not registered, user need to create account ()
+* If the user is not registered, user need to create account (./images/Register.gif)

+* If account already exist user can login directly (./images/login.gif)

-* User can add goals they want, goals cards will have details(Date and time it created at and the goal) and user can delete the goal by click X button
+* User can add goals they want, goals cards will have details(Date and time it created at and the goal) (./images/Add.gif)

+* User can delete the goal by clicking X button (./images/Delete.gif)

 ### Features